Jens Hoffmann: Jewish Museum

 Hoffmann was deputy director of the Jewish Museum in New York from 2012 until 2016.
 From 2016 until 2018, Hoffmann served as the director of exhibitions and public programs.

 From 2013 to 2017 Hoffmann organized the recurring public program AM at the JM, an event that invited artists to be in conversation with the curator starting at 8am and taking place at Think Coffee at New York's Union Square every other month.
 Participating artists have included: Erica Baum, Brian Belott, Dara Birnbaum, Christian Boltanski, Andrea Bowers, Luis Camnitzer, Ian Cheng, Clarie Fontaine, Dani Gal, Ryan Gander, Liam Gillick, Nicolas Guaagnini, Camille Henrot, Allan McCollum, Adam McEwen, Ken Okishi, Adam Pendelton, Alix Perlstein, Walter Price, Lucy Raven, Adrian Villar Rojas, Rachel Rose, Eva Rothschild, Erin Shirreff, Taryn Simon and others.

 Sexual harassment controversy

-In early December 2017, the Jewish Museum suspended Hoffmann from his position following allegations of sexual harassment leveled against him by multiple staff members.
-In the wake of that decision, the Honolulu Biennial cut its ties with Hoffmann, the Museum of Contemporary Art Detroit suspended him from his role as chief curator at large (a position from which he resigned later that month) and the Kadist Art Foundation similarly suspended him from his position as curator and adviser.
+In December 2017, the Jewish Museum suspended Hoffmann from his position following allegations of sexual harassment leveled against him by staff members.
+The Honolulu Biennial then cut its ties with Hoffmann, the Museum of Contemporary Art Detroit suspended him from his role as chief curator at large (he resigned the position later that month), and the Kadist Art Foundation suspended him from his position as curator and adviser.
 The 3rd People's Biennial was supposed to take place at the Indianapolis Museum of Contemporary Art in 2019, with Hoffmann co-directing; however, the museum suspended its involvement with Hoffmann after the sexual harassment allegations at the Jewish Museum were not resolved.

 On December 17, 2017, the Jewish Museum terminated Hoffmann after a review of the allegations.
 Hoffmann denied "knowingly or purposefully [behaving] in a bullying, intimidating, harassing, or sexually inappropriate manner."